adobebc/web-apps-sdk/README.md

 ## Using Web Apps SDK for Adobe Adobe Business Catalyt

 **Want to learn more about it?**
-* For SDK and API documentation, visit http://developers.businesscatalyst.com/developer-documentation/
+* For SDK and API documentation, go through the [developer documentation](http://developers.businesscatalyst.com/developer-documentation/)

 **Want to see some examples?**
 * To get you started faster, we've created some sample applications that you can take and install on any of your Business Catalyst sites.
 You can get the source code from our Git repository: https://github.com/adobebc/web-apps-sdk/samples